-- 6. If you are a core developer and want to release a new version: - a.
+- 7. Add a summary of your changes to the [Unreleased] section of the CHANGELOG.md. - 8.
+If you are a core developer and want to release a new version: - a.
 Make sure all changes are committed and merged on main - b.
 Use the bump2version package to update the version in the python file b2luigi/\\init\\.py as well as the git tag. flit will automatically use this.